 The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

-Our region includes large urban centers, such as Atlanta, Georgia and Miami, Florida, as well as the very rural areas of northern Mississippi and eastern Kentucky.
-In order to meet the varied needs of stakeholders throughout our diverse region, the Southeast ADA Center funds an eight-state Affiliate Network to promote voluntary compliance with the ADA through outreach, training and dissemination of accurate ADA information to individuals, businesses, employers, professionals and state and local governments within each state.
-The Affiliate Network consists of state and local groups and organizations that represent the interests of individuals with disabilities and family members.
-Our Center provides financial support, technical assistance and training to help our State Affiliates promote voluntary ADA compliance throughout each state.
+More than eight million individuals with disabilities call the Southeast Region home.
+Our diverse region covers eight states and includes large urban centers (Atlanta, GA; Miami, FL) as well as the rural areas of northern Mississippi and eastern Kentucky.
+To meet the needs of stakeholders throughout our region, the Southeast ADA Center funds an eight-state Affiliate Network.
+Their mission is to promote voluntary compliance with the ADA through outreach, training and dissemination of accurate ADA information to individuals, businesses, employers and their state and local governments.
+This profile highlights the Southeast ADA Center's projects and products that make communities in the Southeast Region more accessible and welcoming to people with disabilities.

 ADA Training and Information